calhodges11/Machine_Learning_Model_Comparison/README.md

 5. Run the app with streamlit run main.py

-NOTE: Tensorflow is not yet compatible with Python 3.12 and up, if tensorflow is unavailable the option for neural network will not be available.
+NOTE: Tensorflow is not yet compatible with Python 3.12 and up, if tensorflow is not installed the option for neural network will not be available.